 It is important that as a community we are ready for an emergency that may require us to leave our homes or “shelter-in-place.”
-To prepare you and your loved ones for such an emergency build your Preparedness Kit using the Preparedness Checklist (click on the backpack below) and build your own first aid kit (click on the first aid kit below).
+To prepare you and your loved ones for such an emergency use the following resources.

 Keep these items in a readily available location, such as the closet or beside an exit door where it can be grabbed at a moment’s notice to load in your vehicle.